NAS QNAP VS-2008 Pro RAID Arrays: Identifying Mechanical and Logical Failures for Recovery

 Therefore, it is important to choose a NAS device that supports reliable and well-established file systems to minimize the risk of data loss.

-Although NAS VS-2008 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-2008 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view